feross/render-media/README.md

 }
 ```

+An optional `file.length` property can also be set to specify the length of the
+file in bytes.
+This will ensure that `render-media` does not attempt to load large
+files (>100 MB) into memory, which it does in the "blob" strategy.
+(See discussion
+of strategies below.)

 `rootElem` is a container element (CSS selector or reference to DOM node) that the
 content will be shown in.
 A new DOM node will be created for the content and
 appended to `rootElem`.